Jasonzhou78/ASPDOTNET_AS2/ReadMe.txt

 copy it to wwwroot/lib/bootstrap/dist/css/bootstrap.css, save it. () open blackboard, locate ASP.NET course content, download the css file and copy the source code to wwwroot/css/site.css (before copy to it, all original code was deleted).
+1715
+add a readme.txt file, and commit change and push it github.